thomasWeise/bookbuilderpy/README.md

 - `BOOK_ROOT_MD_FILE` is the root file of your book, say `book.md` (in which case, the full path of `book.md` would be `/home/my/book/sources/book.md`).
 Notice that you can specify only a single file, but this file can reference other files in sub-directories of `INPUT_DIR` by using commands such as  `\rel.input` (see [below](#32-bookbuilderpy-specific-commands)).
 - `OUTPUT_DIR` is the output directory where the compiled files should be placed, e.g., `/home/my/book/compiled/`.
 This is where the resulting files will be placed.

+### 2.3.
+Examples

+If you are a learning-by-doing person, you can clone the "minimal working example" repository [thomasWeise/bookbuilderpy-mwe](https://github.com/thomasWeise/bookbuilderpy-mwe).
+This repository contains a book template showcasing many of the important commands and features of the system.
-If you want to try the above, you can clone the "minimal working example" repository [thomasWeise/bookbuilderpy-mwe](https://github.com/thomasWeise/bookbuilderpy-mwe) and run the process to see what it does as follows **execute the code below at your own risk**:
+You can do that cloning under [Ubuntu](https://ubuntu.com) Linux and run the build process on this repository with docker as follows, **but execute the code below at your own risk!**

 ```shell
 mkdir example